raspberrypilearning/scouts-graphics/en/content.md

 + Ask the young people to showcase their new games and graphics.
 + The games can also be shared on the Scratch website by logging in and using the **Share** option.

+## Reflection

+Ask the young people how they think the game could be modified to make it more fun or to fit their own theme better?

 # Graphics for games